internet4000/radio4000-player/README.md

 ## How to use

-Copy this snippet and change the `slug=""` part to match the radio you want to play.
+Copy this snippet and paste it on your own website.
+Remember to change the `slug=""` part to match the radio you want to play.

 ```html
 <script async src="https://rawgit.com/Internet4000/radio4000-player-vue/master/dist/radio4000-player.min.js"></script>